a short philosophy on privilege - having, building, sharing

 interestingly, we could notice many of these things are double-edged swords.

-like much of the youth today, i feel that these deep attunements and attachments with/to technological systems were very ingrained in me and a source of very challenging of my mental health in the process of "adulting".
+like much of the youth today, i feel that these deep attunements and attachments with/to technological systems were very ingrained in me and a source of many challenges with mental/emotional health in the process of "adulting".

-(outside of their control, about the time i grew up in:)
+5) privileges outside of my parents' control, about the time i grew up in:

 outside of the in-person social settings which were often awkward for me, i had the opportunity to engage, learn and transform by interacting with strangers behind the screens.